 Canada

-• Provincial health coverage varies and may not start for 3 months after arrival - travel insurance fills this gap
+• Provincial health coverage varies and may not start for 3 months after arrival - travel insurance fills this critical gap

 • Canadian medical costs are high, particularly in Alberta and British Columbia